 Finding scholarships for high school athletes

 Student-athletes will have to go a different route to receive college scholarship money.
-High school students will first have to be recruited by a college or university and, depending on which division the school plays in, will be eligible for athletic scholarships.
+High school students will first have to be recruited by a college or university, and depending on which division the school plays in, these students will be eligible for athletic scholarships.

 Students must demonstrate academic and athletic excellence prior to entering college, and most students commit to a school during their senior year.
 Four-year scholarships like these won't have to be repaid and often require the student-athlete to maintain a certain GPA throughout their college career.

 How to apply for high school scholarships

 Applying for a scholarship is sometimes very similar to the college admissions process.
 Giving yourself the time to prepare and gather the application materials will make the process less stressful.
 All the preparation and care given to your application will be worthwhile in the end, and you'll be able to enjoy the rest of your senior year.

 Compile a list of scholarship opportunities to apply to